 CarbonNeutral® company

-I am proud to announce that following a rigorous assessment process with independent third-party assessors, Turley, we have achieved CarbonNeutral® company certification through Natural Capital Partners.
+I am proud to announce that following a rigorous assessment process with independent third-party assessors, Turley, we have achieved CarbonNeutral® company certification through Climate Impact Partners.

 As a company, we recognise that we all have a part to play in reducing the environmental impact of our business activity and while the paper industry as a whole is one of the most sustainable industries, there is always more we can do.
 Obtaining CarbonNeutral certification supports our carbon management strategy; to reduce our carbon footprint through implementing internal efficiency measures, external reductions through carbon offsetting and renewable energy sourcing.